nextflow-io/website/content/example4.md

 /*
  * Step 3.
-Assembles the transcript by using the "cufflinks" */ process makeTranscript {
+Assembles the transcript by using the "cufflinks"
+ * and publish the transcript output files into the `results` folder */ process makeTranscript {
+    publishDir "results"

     input:
     set pair_id, bam_file from bam